unified-doc/unified-doc/packages/unified-doc-util-annotate/readme.md

   },
 ];

+/**
-const annotated = annotate(htmlHast, { annotations }); // apply expectedTextSegments with annotation properties to relevant text nodes in the hast tree.
-Preserve the semantic structure of the tree.
+ * Apply expectedTextSegments with annotation properties
+ * to relevant text nodes in the hast tree.
+ * Preserves the semantic structure of the tree.
+ */
+const annotated = annotate(htmlHast, { annotations });
 ```

 <!-- Links -->